Crystal Logo Ideas:

 The crowned ring icon conjures notions of opulence and luxury.
-The black background roots the design with connotations of strength and sophistication that is complemented by the white and gray logo, evoking a sense of simplicity and peace.
+The black background roots the design with connotations of strength and sophistication that are complemented by the white and gray logo, evoking a sense of simplicity and peace.
 The Pridi typeface adds a solid foundation to the design.

 How do I make a crystal company logo?

 Consider the type of products or services that your business will offer and who your primary target market will be.
 Do some research to see how other brands have designed their logos.
 Identify the imagery, elements, and color schemes that you like and experiment with a crystal logo maker to refine your logo design.

 - Have a look at other brands' logos to spark ideas.

 - Do some research and make a list of intriguing symbols, imagery, and colors.

 - Use a logo maker to craft your ideas and create the perfect logo for your crystal company.